 Line Spacing

-This is the space you leave between lines of text.
+This is the space you leave between lines of text, also referred to as “interlinear spacing”.
 As a general rule, leave enough space between lines of text that your ascending and descending strokes don’t overlap.
 Again, this will vary between scripts depending on the module for the calligraphy script you’re using.

 A bonus tip: I always, always, work with guidelines.
 And I always, always write a light “x” at the left margin to mark where I am supposed to be writing.
 When you’re working with a practice page, this is already laid out for you.
 But when you start to draw up your own projects, you can have a lot of guidelines on a page.
 I’ve gotten a little lost and written on the wrong lines before . . . and had to start over.
 Do this little thing for yourself and it will help you avoid this mistake!